clearlinesupport/clearline-assets/README.md

 1. **Push** your code to a GitHub repository named `<your-username>.github.io` (or any repo and set a custom domain).
 2. In **GitHub Settings → Pages**, select the branch (`main` or `master`) and folder (`/ (root)`).
+3. Run `npm run build` before pushing so the HTML references the latest versioned assets.
-3. After a minute, your site will be live at `https://<your-username>.github.io/` (or your custom domain, if configured).
+4. After a minute, your site will be live at `https://<your-username>.github.io/` (or your custom domain, if configured).

 Alternatively, you can drag-and-drop this folder into Netlify, Vercel, or any other static-host provider and follow their instructions.